rubyfu/RubyFu/en/required_gems.md

 * Highline - handle user input and output via a “Q&A” style API, including type conversions and validation.
 * Escort - A library that makes building command-line apps in ruby so easy, you’ll feel like an expert is guiding you through it.
 * commander - The complete solution for Ruby command-line executables.
-* clipboard - Lets you access the clipboard on Linux, MacOS, Windows and Cygwin.

 #### Module 0x3 | Network Kung Fu